InseokJun/Hyundai-Softeer/[Practice Problem] Driven Distance/README.md

 ---
 **Note**
-The provided statement suggests referring to the `Practice_Problem_Driven_Distance.txt` file for detailed explanations and descriptions of the implemented code.
+The provided statement suggests referring to the `Practice_Problem_Driven_Distance_Solution.txt` file for detailed explanations and descriptions of the implemented code.